shubhamagrawal7/OSCP-cheatsheet/README.md

 * The first thing anyone performs is Enumeration and starting with Network Scan.
 What could be better than [Nmap Scan](https://github.com/shubhamagrawal7/OSCP-cheatsheet/blob/main/Enumeration/Network/Nmap.md)
 * Nmap scan will tell what services are open and according to that you can perform enumeration for those particular scans.
 For ex: If FTP is open then [FTP Enumeration](https://github.com/shubhamagrawal7/OSCP-cheatsheet/blob/main/Enumeration/Network/FTP.md)
-* Nmap will help know what service is running on every port.
-If you find a Web service running, then you can run [Web Automated Enumeration](https://github.com/shubhamagrawal7/OSCP-cheatsheet/blob/main/Enumeration/Web/Automated%20Enumeration.md) and [Web Manual Enumeration](https://github.com/shubhamagrawal7/OSCP-cheatsheet/blob/main/Enumeration/Web/Manual%20Enumeration.md)
+* If Nmap tells about Web service running, then you can run [Web Automated Enumeration](https://github.com/shubhamagrawal7/OSCP-cheatsheet/blob/main/Enumeration/Web/Automated%20Enumeration.md) and [Web Manual Enumeration](https://github.com/shubhamagrawal7/OSCP-cheatsheet/blob/main/Enumeration/Web/Manual%20Enumeration.md)

 ## Exploitation